Rolando Maran

-Rolando Maran (born 14 July 1963) is an Italian football manager.
+Rolando Maran (born 14 July 1963) is an Italian football manager, currently serving as the head coach of the Albania national football team.

 His playing career as a defender was spent mostly with Chievo.
 He then managed several Serie B clubs, and after losing the promotion play-off final with Varese in 2012, had his first Serie A job with Catania.

 Maran led Catania to a best-ever 8th place in his first season.
 Also in the top flight, he had four seasons in charge of Chievo before leading Cagliari from 2018 to 2020.

 Playing career

 Maran played for Benacense Riva, Chievo, Valdagno, Carrarese and Fano.
 He spent nine years at Chievo from 1986 to 1995.

 Coaching career

 Serie B

 After retiring as a player in 1997, Maran started his coaching career in 1997 at his former side Chievo as a coach, he joined Brescia as a youth coach in 1998 and stayed there for two years before becoming the youth coach at Cittadella in 2000.
 Two years later, he became that club's first-team manager.

 Maran became manager of newly relegated Serie B club Brescia on 5 July 2005 on a one-year contract.
 The following 5 March, with the team in 5th, he was replaced by Zdenek Zeman.

 He joined Serie B club Bari in 2006, where he was sacked and replaced by Giuseppe Materazzi in February 2007 with the team in 13th.

 Maran joined Triestina in June 2007, and two years later he joined fellow Serie B side Vicenza.
 He helped them avoid relegation.
 On 15 June 2010, his contract was extended for a further two years, but he was dismissed just under a year later.

 In October 2011, Maran joined struggling Varese, replacing Benito Carbone as head coach.
 He led them to the playoffs; however they lost out on promotion to Serie A to Sampdoria, 4–2 on aggregate.